wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 ### Publish applications

 To publish MSIX application using MSIX app attach, the state of the app in the host pool should be **Active**.
-In the Azure portal, navigate to your WVD and select **Application Group**.
+In the Azure portal, navigate to your Windows Virtual Desktop and select **Application Group**.
 If you are publishing MSIX app attach to Remote Desktops, select the existing **Desktop** application group (DAG).
-From the Application group menu in the **Manage** section, select **Applications** and from the toolbar select **+Add** to add and existing MSIX package.
+From the Application group menu in the **Manage** section, select **Applications** and from the toolbar select **+ Add** to add and existing MSIX package.
 To publish MSIX application to remote application group (RAG) follow the similar procedure to select **Application Group**.
-From the toolbar select **+Add**, provide name of the remote application group, and then in the Applications tab add the existing MSIX application, by selecting the application source to be MSIX package.
+From the toolbar select **+ Add**, provide name of the remote application group, and then in the Applications tab add the existing MSIX application, by selecting the application source to be MSIX package.

 :::image type="content" source="../media/04-Screenshot-of-Application-groups-in-WVD.PNG" alt-text="Screenshot of Application grous in WVD." border="true":::